Testing Forefront VR with the Sanlaki Elite VR Gunstock: Best Gunstock for Quest 3 FPS Games

 ATV

-The Assault class is the simplest and easiest class for beginners.
+The Assault class is the most beginner-friendly option.

 - One grenade

-The Engineer class feels incredible, especially if you enjoy vehicles or explosions.
+The Engineer class shines if you enjoy vehicles and explosive gameplay.

 - SMG